eclipse-basyx/basyx-java-server-sdk/basyx.aasrepository/basyx.aasrepository-feature-search/README.md

 * All BaSyx components need ABAC and AASQL (even Discovery)
 * ABAC needs active AASQL and ES
-* THe AAS Repo will be the first component to implement AASQL and ABAC (as a proof of concept)
+* The AAS Repo will be the first component to implement AASQL and ABAC (as a proof of concept)

 ## Risks